sharmapankaj2512/sharmapankaj2512.github.io/_posts/2017-04-16-questions-to-be-asked-while-choosing-a-database.md

 From time and again I have noticed that the feature set that I have narrowed down on is a subset of questions shared below.
 Note that this is not a comprehensive questionaire, rather it is meant to act more as checklist to set your tone.

+Structure - it is important to figure out upfront how the data would be stored/accessed Scalability - is it really required?
+Consitency - is it ok if stale data is served to end user?
+Transactions - many databases out there that support distributed transactions Indexing - not all databases support indexing
+Joins - not all databases support joins
+Query-ability - how easy it is to query?
+Low-latency -

+Do remember choosing a database that offers strong gaurantees can potentially increase latency.